apankrat/notes/fast-case-folding/README.md

 ## In other words

-If we are willing to add an extra memory reference to every case conversion, we can shrink the original Wine table of **8244 bytes** down to **4504 bytes**, a reduction of ~ **45%**.
+If we prefer to use Wine's original lookup code, we can reduce the table size to **5986 bytes**, a reduction of ~ **37%**.

-If we prefer to stick to the original lookup code, we can still reduce the table size to **5986 bytes**, a reduction of ~ **37%**.
+If we are OK with using an extra memory reference, we can further shrink the table to **4504 bytes**, a reduction of ~ **45%**.

-Either way this is just a cherry on top of an already excellent compression technique.
+Either way this is still just a cherry on top of an already excellent compression technique.

 # Conclusion